shadeofpurple79/megaworten/README.md

 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
 - [Markdown Builder by Tim Nelson](https://traveltimn.github.io/markdown-builder) used to help generate the Markdown files.
+- [Canva](https://www.canva.com) used to design logo, favicon and default image.
+- [Lucid](https://lucid.app) used to create the game flow diagram.
+- [Balsamiq](https://balsamiq.cloud/) used to create wireframes.

 # Testing